nmartin0/dawnbsd-src/README.md

 build it locally before submitting changes upstream.

 ### Mandatory "Why not the other BSDs?"
-FreeBSD and NetBSD are large, feature-rich operating system with innovative technology.
+FreeBSD and NetBSD are large, feature-rich operating systems with innovative technology.
 These features also introduce complexity on par with other large operating system such as GNU/Linux and the illumos project.
 386BSD 0.1 and 4.4BSD Lite2 are two small, functional Unix-like operating systems which partly